Minimax Distribution Estimation in Wasserstein Distance

-For many of the above applications, it is important to understand how quickly the empirical distribution converges to the true distribution in Wasserstein distance, and whether there exist distribution estimators that converge more quickly.
-For example, \citet{canas2012learning} use bounds on Wasserstein convergence to prove learning bounds for $k$-means, while \citet{arora2017generalization} used the slow rate of convergence in Wasserstein distance in certain cases to argue that GANs based on Wasserstein distances fail to generalize with fewer than exponentially many samples in the dimension.
+For many of the above applications, it is important to understand how quickly the empirical distribution of the data converges to the true population distribution in Wasserstein distance, and whether there exist distribution estimators that converge more quickly.
+For example, \citet{canas2012learning} and \citet{weed2017sharp} used upper bounds on this rate to prove learning bounds for $k$-means and error bounds for Monte Carlo quadrature, respectively, while \citet{arora2017generalization} used the slow rate of convergence in Wasserstein distance in certain cases to argue that GANs based on Wasserstein distances fail to generalize with fewer than exponentially many samples in the dimension.

-To this end, the {\bf main contribution} of this paper is to identify, in a wide variety of settings, the minimax convergence rate for the problem of estimating a distribution using Wasserstein distance as a loss function.
+To this end, the {\bf main contribution} of this paper is to identify the minimax convergence rate for the problem of estimating a distribution using Wasserstein distance as a loss function.
 Our setting is very general, relying only on metric properties of the support of the distribution and the number of finite moments the distribution has; some diverse examples to which our results apply are given in Section~\ref{sec:examples}.
-Specifically, we assume only that the distribution is has some number of finite moments in a given metric.
-We then prove bounds on the minimax convergence rates of distribution estimation, utilizing covering numbers of the sample space for upper bounds and packing numbers for lower bounds.
-It may at first be surprising that positive results can be obtained under such mild assumptions; this highlights that the Wasserstein metric is quite a weak metric (see our Lemma 11 and the subsequent remark for discussion of this).
-Moreover, our results imply that, without further assumptions on the population distribution, the empirical distribution is typically minimax rate-optimal.
-Note that, while there has been previous work on upper bounds (discussed in Section~\ref{sec:related_work}), this paper is the first to study minimax lower bounds for this problem.
+Specifically, assuming only that the distribution has some number of finite moments in a given metric, we prove bounds on the minimax convergence rates of distribution estimation, utilizing covering numbers of the sample space for upper bounds and packing numbers for lower bounds.
+Thus, we generalize previous upper bounds for this problem, which required that the sample space either be totally bounded or have a linear (Banach space) structure.
+Moreover, this paper is the first to study minimax lower bounds for this problem.
+Our results show that, without further assumptions on the population distribution, the empirical distribution is typically minimax rate-optimal.